List of tallest buildings in Honolulu

 Honolulu, the capital of Hawaii, is a U.S. city.
 As of late 2020, Honolulu had 92 high-rise buildings over 300 ft in height, with four more under construction.

 The first high-rise that exceeded 350 ft was the Ala Moana Hotel built in 1970.
 The next high-rise was the Yacht Harbor Towers followed by the Hawaii Monarch Hotel and the Discovery Bay Center.
 This was the beginning of the construction boom in the city.
 At the same time business and finance also boomed.
-During the 1990s new Residentials were built, including the One Waterfront Mauka Tower, Imperial Plaza, Nauru Tower and the Hawaiki Tower.
+During the 1990s new residentials were built, including One Waterfront Mauka Tower, Imperial Plaza, Nauru Tower, and the Hawaiki Tower.

 Tallest buildings

-This is a list of Honolulu skyscrapers that stand at least 320 ft tall, based on standard height measurement.
+This is a list of Honolulu skyscrapers and high-rises that stand at least 320 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.